sods/bioinformatics/_posts/2017-12-12-week-12-experimental-design-and-projects-pipelines.md

 tagline: Experimental Design, Projects Pipelines and Wrap Up
 ---

 Week 12 practical notebook is linked into your CoCalc account in the folder called “Week12_A”, “Week12_B”, “Week12_C”, “Week12_D" with the name `Week_12_practical.ipynb`.
-The name of the folder is associated with the three different groups to which you have been allocated for the final project.
+The name of the folder is associated with the four different groups to which you have been allocated for the final project.

 ### Final Project